IshanMehta115/Super-Factorial/README.md

 This function is tested to be able to calculate the exact values of factorials of n, where n can be upto 50,000.
+To calculate the factorial of 50,000 and print all its digits on the console takes about 3min 50 secs.